Home

 • Mobile Health and Telemedicine

-Modern Information and Communication Technologies (ICT) have revolutionized various aspects of our lives, including the healthcare sector and the delivery of patient care.
-Mobile Health (mHealth) and telemedicine leverage mobile and wireless technologies to improve health outcomes and make healthcare services more accessible and cost-effective.
-These technologies are primarily employed for patient monitoring, health awareness, decision support, emergency management, and disaster response, among other applications.
 Research in this field encompasses a wide range of topics, such as ensuring the secure handling of patient data, developing or refining wearable devices and sensors, enhancing care for first responders, and creating new applications for patient treatment and monitoring—both before and after care.
 It also includes the use of AI-based diagnostics to support local healthcare providers and AI models designed for the early detection of large-scale health threats.
-Proposals should demonstrate the ability to develop cost-effective solutions.
+Further research is ongoing to improve the trustworthiness of telemedicine-related outcomes.

 • Integrated Water Resource Management